supervisely-ecosystem/anonymize-faces/README.md

 This application detects faces on images and anonymizes them.
 It is useful when you need to hide faces on images for privacy reasons.
 You can choose between two anonymization methods: solid and blur.
 You can also choose the shape of the anonymization area: rectangle or ellipse.
 A new project will be created with anonymized images.
 The original images will not be changed.

+In some cases you may want to review the results and add/edit annotations.
+For example, if the app didn't detect some faces, you can add them manually.
+Or if the app detected a face where there is none, you can delete the annotation.
+You can also edit the anonymization area if needed.
+You can do this by following these steps:
+1. Run the app with "Save Detections" option enabled.
+2. Review the results add/edit annotations if needed.
+3. Run the app with "Anonymize" option enabled.

+### Release 1.1.0 update

+- Renamed app to "Face detection and anonymization"
+- Added "Threshold" option
+- Added "Save Detections" option for images.
+  - This option allows to save detected faces as annotations
+  - If Anonymize checkbox is enabled, not only detected faces will be obscured, but all bounding boxes of class `face` will be obscured as well

 ## How To Run